nejieee/SQL-Database/README.md

 •	This query show what review id and order id has a Null in the review comment title and review comment message.

 •	It helps to determine NULL in the values.

 •	SELECT review_id, order_id
   FROM order_reviews
   WHERE review_comment_title && review_comment_message IS NULL

+  Query 5
+•	This query selects records that have matching values in both tables.

+•	It shows the record of joining two tables.

+•	SELECT customers.customer_id, customers.customer_unique_id, customers.customer_city
+FROM customers
+INNER JOIN orders ON customers.customer_id = orders.customer_id
+ORDER BY orders.order_status;

+Query 6
+•	The operator OR displays a record if any of the conditions separated by OR is TRUE.

+•	It is used to combine multiple conditions

+•	SELECT payment_type
+ FROM order_payments
+ WHERE payment_type='voucher' OR payment_type='credit_card';

+ Query 7

+•	The AND operator displays a record if all the conditions separated by AND are TRUE.

+•	It is used for combining more than one condition together.

+•	SELECT customer_id
+FROM customers
+WHERE customer_city='sao paulo' AND customer_state='SP';

+Query 8

+•	This query count those records where record review field holds duplicate/triplicates (or more) data.

+•	It helps to count duplicate data in specific table.

+•	SELECT review_id, COUNT( review_score ) x
+ FROM order_reviews
+ GROUP BY review_score
+ HAVING x >1

+ Query 9

+ •	This query assigns a rank to each row within a partition of a result set.

+ •	It helps to rank each row.

+ •	SELECT order_id,
+       payment_type,
+       payment_value,
+       ROW_NUMBER() OVER(ORDER BY payment_value)
+       RowNumber
+       FROM order_payments

+  Query 10

+•	It distributes rows of an ordered partition into a specified number of approximately equal groups, or buckets.

+•	It assigns each group a bucket number starting from one

+•	SELECT payment_value,
+       NTILE(3) OVER(ORDER BY payment_value DESC) Rank
+       FROM order_payments
+       ORDER BY payment_value;